Skip to content

 Workplace investigations: lessons and recommendations

-Our workplace investigations team, headed by Kathleen Heycock and Maria Strauss, regularly publish briefings on conducting investigations into sexual harassment and other workplace misconduct.
+Our workplace investigations team, headed by Kathleen Heycock and Maria Straus, regularly publish briefings on conducting investigations into sexual harassment and other workplace misconduct.
 In this article, they consider some of the common issues that can make for a poor investigation, along with recommendations for getting the procedure right.

 read more here